Learn, explore, connect...

 -William Butler Yeats

 Living on campus increases student satisfaction and success in so many ways because of the close community, connection to resources and opportunities for growth.
-Our Residential Learning Communities (or RLCs for short) take these to the next level by providing an enriching experience focused specific interests.
-By living in one of our RLCs you will live with students with similar passions while having a specialized experience.
+Our Residential Learning Communities (or RLCs for short) take these to the next level by providing an enriching experience focused specific interests or academic majors that is tailor-made for them.
+By living in one of our RLCs you will live with students with similar passions while having a specialized experience by taking part in purposeful, engaging, and fun activities that add value to your residential experience.
 All of this and you don’t miss out on everything college has to offer.